Compute

 Data access

-The platform allows to seamlessly access any machine-readable data source, such as databases, web services, files (either on network shares on in S3).
+The platform lets you seamlessly access any machine-readable data source, such as databases, web services, files (either on network shares or in S3).
 To make a model retrieve the input data from the data source, annotate the input parameter with the corresponding parameterized query.
 Since both queries and models are functions, the platform can automatically generate the UI that would contain both input- and computation-specific parts.

 By untangling the computation from the data access, implementing both of them as pure functions, and eliminating the hardcoded UI altogether, we can now create powerful, interactive scientific application without having to write a single line of the UI code.
 These applications also automatically benefit from all other cross-cutting features.